-Authorized users are required to complete annual VA HIPAA training, VA Privacy and Information Security and Rules of behavior training via the VA Talent Management System (TMS).
+Authorized users are required to complete annual VA HIPAA training, VA Privacy and Information Security and Rules of Behavior (ROB) training/signature via the VA Talent Management System (TMS).

 8.4 Has Authorization and Accreditation (A&A) been completed for the system?